caseyjamesdavis/covid19-numbers/README.md

 Simple analysis of the COVID-19 data supplied by the *Johns Hopkins University Center for Systems Science and Engineering* ([JHU CSSE](https://github.com/CSSEGISandData/COVID-19)).
-The jupyter notebook file in this repo will pull down the data and generate the information below.
-The code is also available as a python file.
+The jupyter notebook files in this repo will pull down the data and generate the information below.

 &ensp;